 Mascara is a much safer alternative to eyelash tinting.
 However, it is important to thoroughly wash the makeup off your face every night.
 Otherwise, the makeup collects bacteria and can lead to eye and skin infections.

 Next time you’re tempted to get your eyebrows or eyelashes tinted, check to see if it is allowed in your state.
 If it isn’t, chances are your esthetician can be heavily fined if they’re caught.
 Not to mention, you’re putting your eyes at risk for no real reason.
+Is eyebrow tinting safe?
+Is eyelash tinting safe?
+No to both.

 Be safe and use makeup alternatives if you feel that you absolutely must have those thick, old Hollywood type of brows.